 Energy Storage

-By creating a multidisciplinary team of world-renowned researchers, including partners from major corporations, universities, Argonne and other national laboratories, we are working to aid the growth of the U.S. battery manufacturing industry, transition the U.S. automotive fleet to plug-in hybrid and electric vehicles and enable greater use of renewable energy.
+By creating a multidisciplinary team of world-renowned researchers, including partners from major corporations, universities, Argonne and other national laboratories, we are enabling vehicles to travel farther, the grid to be more resilient and secure, and the U.S. energy storage industry to lead the world.

-The Joint Center for Energy Storage Research (JCESR) was headquartered at Argonne during the period 2012-2023.
-Established in 2024, Argonne is leading the Energy Storage Research Alliance (ESRA) with co-leads Lawrence Berkeley National Laboratory and Pacific Northwest National Laboratory.
+Argonne leads the newly-launched Low-cost Earth-abundant Na-ion Storage (LENS) Consortium, which aims to develop safe, inexpensive, and long-lasting sodium-ion batteries that are made from U.S. abundant materials.
+If optimized, sodium-ion technology can serve as an alternative to lithium-ion batteries, which depend on critical elements found predominantly outside the U.S. LENS convenes 14 partners, including six national laboratories and eight universities from across the country.
+In addition, the lab leads the Energy Storage Research Alliance (ESRA), with co-leads Lawrence Berkeley National Laboratory and Pacific Northwest National Laboratory.
 ESRA aims to enable transformative discoveries in materials chemistry, gain a fundamental understanding of electrochemical phenomena at the atomic scale, lay the scientific foundations for breakthroughs in energy storage technologies, and train the next-generation battery workforce to ensure U.S. scientific and economic leadership.